 Please check with the appropriate office in your home school.
 Credit for these programs can be given by your home institution to facilitate financial aid if previously arranged.
-Contact the Office of Education Abroad directly at 740-593-4583 for more information.
+Contact the Office of Global Opportunities directly at 740-593-4583 for more information.

 Participants are also encouraged to seek financial backing from individuals, businesses or other organizations.
 Several websites provide advice on fundraising for study abroad.

 The Student Enhancement Awards, sponsored by the Ohio University Council for Research, Scholarship and Creative Activity, assists undergraduate, graduate, and medical students, under the guidance of a faculty mentor, by providing funds for research and presentation of their research at professional conferences.
 The awards are based on competitive research proposals and provide funding ($6,000 maximum) for up to one year.

 The Provost’s Undergraduate Research Fund awards up to $1,500 for students conducting original research projects, creative projects and scholarly work.
 The funds can be applied to research related travel, materials or supplies.
 Application forms are available at http://www.ohio.edu/honors/current-students/purf.cfm.

 Summer Undergraduate Research Fellowship (SURF)